first 30 days after launch

 By Day 30, you should know: Do people want what you built?
 Which channel is your primary acquisition path?
 What's your conversion rate from first touch to paying customer?
 What will you do differently in Month 2?

-Day 31: What Comes Next
+Day 31: What Comes Next?

 If you followed this plan, you're not guessing anymore.
 You have data.
 You know which channels work.
 You know which messages resonate.
 That's a foundation most solo founders never build because they skip the structured first month and jump straight to tactics.

 The challenge now is keeping this process going.
 Every week should still have one job.
 Every test should still be tracked.
-Every decision should still be based on what the data actually shows, not what you hope it shows.
+Every decision should still be based on what the data shows, not what you hope it shows.

 Frequently Asked Questions